-We run a continuous programme, so once you have booked your initial classes, you will be required to top up your account to keep your class place.
+We run a continuous programme, so once you have booked your initial classes, you will be required to top up your account before your last class to keep your class place.
 Lessons can be booked in advance in 4, 6, 9 or 12 weeks at your preference.

 How many children are in a class?